Rank-N-Contrast: Learning Continuous Representations for Regression: Abstract

 \section{Abstract}

-Deep regression models typically learn in an end-to-end fashion and do not explicitly try to learn a regression-aware representation.
-Their representations tend to be fragmented and fail to capture the continuous nature of regression tasks.
-In this paper, we propose \textit{Supervised Contrastive Regression (SupCR)}, a framework that learns a regression-aware representation by contrasting samples against each other based on their target distance.
-SupCR is orthogonal to existing regression models, and can be used in combination with such models to improve performance.
-Extensive experiments using five real-world regression datasets that span computer vision, human-computer interaction, and healthcare show that using SupCR achieves the state-of-the-art performance and consistently improves prior regression baselines on all datasets, tasks, and input modalities.
-SupCR also improves robustness to data corruptions, resilience to reduced training data, performance on transfer learning, and generalization to unseen targets.
+Deep regression models typically learn in an end-to-end fashion without explicitly emphasizing a \textit{regression-aware representation}.
+Consequently, the learned representations exhibit fragmentation and fail to capture the \textit{continuous} nature of sample orders, inducing suboptimal results across a wide range of regression tasks.
+To fill the gap, we propose {Rank-\textsc{n}-Contrast (\name)}, a framework that learns continuous representations for regression by \textit{contrasting} samples against each other based on their \textit{rankings} in the target space.
+We demonstrate, theoretically and empirically, that \name\ guarantees the desired order of learned representations in accordance with the target orders, enjoying not only better performance but also significantly improved robustness, efficiency, and generalization.
+Extensive experiments using five real-world regression datasets that span computer vision, human-computer interaction, and healthcare verify that \name\ achieves state-of-the-art performance, highlighting its intriguing properties including better data efficiency, robustness to spurious targets and data corruptions, and generalization to distribution shifts.
+Code is available at: { \url{https://github.com/kaiwenzha/Rank-N-Contrast}}.